 My cab driver teared up: “I can’t believe you just did that.
 That call just saved my job.
 That’s the nicest thing anyone has done for me in a while”

 Naturally, given how much of a softie I am, I teared up too.
 “But it’s simply the right thing to do.
 Who wouldn’t do that?”
 Charlie responded: “Two other customers I had today were in your same exact situation, but didn’t even bother to call my boss to say everything was OK.
-Instead, they complained the whole way about how late they were and how I needed to hurry the hell up, that they were late as it was because of the rain”
+Instead, they complained the whole way and told me how I needed to hurry the hell up, that they were late as it was because of the rain”

 Charlie went on: “I just can’t believe you did that.
 I know you must also be late for work, yet you have been so nice to me.
 You saved my job.
 You are such a good person.
 It is so hard to find people with such a kind heart as yours nowadays.”